Perennials/articles/How-jQuery-hurts-web-development-and-the-development-of-the-web.md

 sites, which I built from scratch and everywhere else where I had to deal with the DOM.
 I enjoyed using quality third party plugins for jQuery like jQuery UI and I've had created several jQuery plugins which I published as open source.
 In the early days of jQuery I was hesitant to use it.
-I had trouble gasping its, at the time, innovative approach and I failed to understand it.
+I had trouble grasping its, at the time, innovative approach and I failed to understand it.
 I was born and raised with native development (C, C++, D) and at the dawn of JavaScript frameworks I appreciated MooTools over jQuery which adopted more